d-asensio/cabify-shopping-cart/README.md

 You won't find many comments on the code, there are some *quick explanations* about the responsibilities of some parts of the code, but not very in-depth.
 There are also some *clarifications* about code in this document, especially at the [architecture overview section](#architecture-overview).

 In general, I prefer to put my efforts on writing clean code more than in explaining what is the intention of an intricate code.

+## Scripts

+Here is the list of scripts that are supported:

+- `dev`: Start the development server at the port `:8080`.
+- `build`: Create a build artifact to the `build/` folder.
+- `lint`: Use `standardjs` to check the code style.
+- `lint:fix`: Attempt to fix the code style.
+- `test`: Run all the tests once.
+- `test:watch`: Watch file changes and run the related tests.

 ## Testing